qwfy/ordered-map/README.md

 # ordered-map
-A HashMap, with the capability of accessing the keys in descending order.
+A HashMap, with the capability of accessing the keys and values in descending order.